-Roasted Fennel is an easy and delicious staple for healthy eating, and can be added to a variety of salads and meals, or simply enjoyed as a side dish!
+Roasted Fennel is an easy and delicious staple for healthy eating, and it can be added to a variety of salads and meals, or simply enjoyed as an amazing side dish.
+All you need is 4 simple ingredients and 45 minutes!
+I particularly love this with Italian meals like Chicken Saltimbocca and Easy Chicken Marsala.

-If you need a little convincing when it comes to getting onboard with fennel, roasting is a fantastic way to cook it.
+If you need a little convincing when it comes to getting onboard with fennel, roasting is hands down the best way how to cook it.

-If you’ve ever tried fennel bulb, then you’re certainly familiar with its bold flavor.
+If you’ve tried fennel bulb before, then you’re certainly familiar with its bold flavor.
+Or maybe you recognize the assertive flavor of fennel seed in mild Italian sausages.

 Much like Roasted Cauliflower, it’s one of my favorite ingredients for jazzing up salads on the fly.